 The Arete des Cosmiques provides a fun, easy, and accessible introduction to mixed alpine climbing (movement that involves rock, snow, and ice, while climbing in crampons) that Chamonix is so well-known for.
 This route only takes a few hours, is easy to follow (due to its popularity, there are almost always tracks through sections of snow), difficult sections are well-protected and it begins and ends at the Aiguille du Midi cablecar — making it a must-do for anyone short on time or who just wants a low-stress day of climbing in the mountains.

-If gear rentals are needed, you can pick up mountaineering boots, crampons, ice axes, and helmets from Snell Sports in downtown and if you’re not comfortable tackling the route on your own, hire our friend Jeff Banks, mountain guide.
+If gear rentals are needed, you can pick up mountaineering boots, crampons, ice axes, and helmets from Snell Sports in town and if you’re not comfortable tackling the route on your own, hire our friend Jeff Banks, mountain guide.

 Day 2: Aiguille D’Entreves